AzureAD/microsoft-authentication-library-for-js/lib/msal-common/docs/multi-tenant-accounts.md

             }
         });
 } else {
     // If the tenant profile isn't found in the account, that means the user hasn't authenticated with that tenant.
-This is the custom getToken function from the first example. const guestTenantAuthResponse = await myMSALObj.getToken({
+This is the custom getTokenMultiTenant function from the first example. const guestTenantAuthResponse = await myMSALObj.getTokenMultiTenant({
         ...guestTenantRequest,
         account: homeAccount,
     });